Vantiq/vantiq-extension-sources/testConnector/README.md

 ## Publish Statements <a name="publish" id="publish"></a>

-The publish statements behave almost identically to the select statements, except that the data is returned to Vantiq as a notification arriving on the source.
-This data and be processed using a Rule.
+The publish statements behave almost identically to the select statements, except that the data is sent to Vantiq as a notification arriving on the source.
+This data can be processed using a Rule.
 The publish request uses the same two optional parameters as the select statement.

 The following example uses a Vail Publish Statement to retrieve data from files and environment variables: